CruGlobal/aem-scraper/README.md

 `cd target/`

-`java -jar aem-scraper-1.0-SNAPSHOT-jar-with-dependencies.jar <url to top level json>`
+`java -jar aem-scraper-1.0-SNAPSHOT-jar-with-dependencies.jar <url to top level json> <file or bytes>`

+Above, specify `file` if you want the program to generate a csv file on your local machine, otherwise specify `bytes`.